 Flow System Assembly

-Thirty minutes before the perfusion, treat the pulmonary artery endothelial cells with 100 microliters of 1-micromolar histamine in extracellular matrix and 1% fetal bovine serum without any other additives [1] and use a 20-milliliter syringe filled with wash buffer to rinse the flow system tubes [2].
+Thirty minutes before the perfusion, treat the pulmonary artery endothelial cells with 100 microliters of 1-micromolar histamine in endothelial cell medium and 1% fetal bovine serum without any other additives [1] and use a 20-milliliter syringe filled with wash buffer to rinse the flow system tubes [2].

 WIDE: Talent adding histamine + FBS to cells, with histamine + FBS container visible in frame

-Talent rinsing tube(s), with wash buffer container
+Talent rinsing tube(s), with wash buffer container.
+TEXT: It is essential to rinse all tubes with wash buffer that get in contact with blood to prevent clotting of the system.

 Use a second 20-milliliter syringe to fill the flow tubes with HEPES buffer [1] and use an elbow shaped Luer connector to carefully connect the tubes to the microslide [2].